dokumori/drupal8docs/README.md

 doxygen [config file name]
 ```
 If you don't have the right permission to the output directory specified in the doxygen config file, it will fail.
 Adjust the directory permissions or run with ```sudo```.
+If you want to regenerate the documentation, first remove the directory containing the output, which is set to ```[output dir]/html``` by default.

 ## Hosting the documentation